PointCloudYC/Deep-Learning-On-Point-Clouds/README.md

 # Deep-Learning-On-Point-Clouds

-A curated list of **primary sources** involving papers, books, blogs and other sources on the research topic *applying deep learning on point cloud data*.
-Moreover, I will try to summarize on these primary sources with a note.
+A curated list of **primary sources** involving papers, books, blogs on the research theme *applying deep learning on point cloud data*.
+Moreover, I will try to summarize these primary sources with a note.

 For papers, each note will try to summarize the basic background, main proposals, key components of the proposals, architecture, code implementation, methodology part, potential use of the paper and etc. For books, briefly list out which parts are important to the research topic.

 ## Papers for Point clouds

-### Classification, semantic segmentation and instance segmentation for point clouds
+### classification, semantic segmentation and instance segmentation for point clouds

 **1. classification and semantic segmentation**
 **1.1 primary sources**